 As a child, my grandmother taught me to knit.
 By high school, I quickly became bored and attempted to design my own 1980s oversized-sweater style.
 I failed and put the needles down, but I continued to possess a creative urge.
-While pregnant with my daughter in 2005, I picked up knitting again.
+While pregnant with my daughter, I picked up knitting again.
 I became serious about learning the craft, and I began taking classes online and at local yarn shops.
 My focus since then has been the creation of high-quality patterns, and my work has improved after working with a knitwear editor.
 I consider myself an accomplished knitwear designer and fiber artist.
-In 2016, I was asked to apply for an artist residency at the Workhouse Arts Center in Lorton, VA.
-Because of time constraints, I could not apply.

 My professional life as a software architect has afforded me an additional outlet in which to be creative.
 As a software architect, I examine processes, analyze thousands of data points, and determine what can be improved.
-A person may think that there is no a creative outlet within process and data analysis, but such work requires design solutions and thus requires its designer to be creative.
-As part of my software architecture profession, I continue to communicate my software designs through technical writing and classroom training.
-I have conducted many hours of training in classrooms, at desks, in webinars, and on Skype sessions.
+A person may think that there is no a creative outlet within process and data analysis, but such work requires designing creative solutions.
+I also communicate my software designs through technical writing and classroom training.
+I have conducted many hours of training in classrooms, desk side, and webinars.

 Mother of Motors published in Nomadic Knits Issue 7